Submissions

 intended for the professional scientist and which critically evaluate the research done in a

-Research articles of localised content, i.e. of interest only to specific areas or specialists
+Journal.
+Research articles of localised content, i.e. of interest only to specific areas or

-and which would not appeal to the broader readership of the Journal, should preferably not be
+specialists and which would not appeal to the broader readership of the Journal, should

-All articles will be submitted to referees (national and/or international).
-The consulting
+All manuscripts will be submitted to referees (national and/or international), who hold documented

-editors/referees will have documented expertise in the area the article addresses.
+expertise in the area the manuscripts addresses.
 When reviews

-are received, an editorial decision will be reached to either accept the article, reject the article,
+editorial decision will be reached to either accept the article, reject the article, request a

-request a revision (in some cases for further peer review), or request arbitration.
-As a rule not
+revision (in some cases for a second or third round of peer review), or request arbitration.

-more than one article per author or co-author will be accepted per year for refereeing and
+As a rule only one article per author or co-author will be accepted per year for refereeing and possible publication.

 Authors bear full responsibility for the accuracy and recency of the factual content of their